juliebro/orca-sightings-api/README.md

 ## Features of the Orca Sightings service

 This is a RESTful API service with `/users` and `/sightings` resources.
-Each resource allows the typical GET, POST, PUT, and DELETE actions, allowing you to include the following actions in your app:
+Each resource allows the typical GET, POST, PUT, PATCH, and DELETE actions, allowing you to include the following actions in your app:

 * Create new users and sightings
 * Find all or some of the users and sightings